KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/creating-and-distributing-a-new-komodo-smart-chain.md

 Entrepreneurs building on our platform begin by creating a Smart Chain, and our technology simplifies this process.
 One need only install the necessary software, execute a few commands on a command prompt, and then establish a connection between two or more Komodo-enabled devices.
 Komodo’s core technology will do the rest of the work necessary to create a fully independent blockchain, empowered with an array of Komodo features.

-Our dPoW technology is a key feature, as explained in [Part I.](chapter1.md) dPoW provides the necessary security to protect the integrity of the blockchain.
+Our dPoW technology is a key feature. dPoW provides the necessary security to protect the integrity of the blockchain.
 Use of dPoW is optional, and since Smart Chains in the Komodo ecosystem are independent by nature, entrepreneurs can discontinue dPoW services at will.

 Having thus created the blockchain, the entrepreneur then uses our software to release the project to the world.
 Our decentralized exchange, AtomicDEX, is a useful software solution to conduct their decentralized initial coin offering.
-The software is thoroughly explained in [Part III](../../../basic-docs/start-here/core-technology-discussions/atomicdex.html) of this documentation.
 Because AtomicDEX relies on "atomic swaps," no third-party manipulators can prevent the entrepreneur from their crowdsourcing and innovative endeavors.

-Through the privacy technology available on Komodo Smart Chains, dICO participants can purchase the product within their inherent right to barter in private.
-A detailed explanation of our privacy technology is provided in [Part IV](../../../basic-docs/start-here/core-technology-discussions/jumblr.html) of this documentation.
+Through [the privacy technology](../../../basic-docs/antara/antara-tutorials/jumblr.html#abstract) available on Komodo Smart Chains, dICO participants can purchase the product within their inherent right to barter in private.

 ## The Challenges in Current ICO Platforms